I. Michael Leitman: Career

 As an innovator of minimally invasive techniques for the treatment of abdominal conditions, Leitman is also known for his research on the outcomes following the surgical treatment of breast cancer, colon cancer, lower gastrointestinal hemorrhage, gallbladder disease and morbid obesity.

 For more than 30 years, Dr. Leitman has served as a medical educator.
-In addition to his current role as Professor of Medical Education at the Icahn School of Medicine at Mount Sinai, Dr. Leitman has also served as a Professor of Clinical Surgery at the Albert Einstein College of Medicine of Yeshiva University in New York City.
+In addition to his current role as Professor of Medical Education at the Icahn School of Medicine at Mount Sinai, Dr. Leitman has also served as a professor of Clinical Surgery at the Albert Einstein College of Medicine of Yeshiva University in New York City.

 Awards and honors

 A fellow of the New York Academy of Medicine and the Society of Surgical Oncology, Dr. Leitman has been recognized as a Harold C. Case Scholar and Commonwealth Scholar.
 Dr. Leitman is also a fellow of the American College of Surgeons, and a member of the American Board of Colon and Rectal Surgery, American Board of Surgery and American Society of Clinical Oncology.

 In addition, he was elected to Phi Beta Kappa and Alpha Omega Alpha honor societies.
-The winner of the 2008 Murry G. Fischer Distinguished Educator Award, in 2013, Dr. Leitman is included in New York Magazine’s (Castle Connolly) lists of "Top Doctors."
-In 2022, he was the recipient of the Mount Sinai Faculty Council Lifetime Achievement Award and the Jacobi medallion in 2023.
+The winner of the 2008 Murry G. Fischer Distinguished Educator Award, in 2013, Dr. Leitman is included in New York Magazine's (Castle Connolly) lists of "Top Doctors."
+In 2022, he was the recipient of the Mount Sinai Faculty Council Lifetime Achievement Award and he was awarded the Jacobi Medallion in 2023.
+In 2023, Dr. Leitman became the 106th President of the New York Surgical Society (founded in 1879).
+He received the prestigious Parker J. Palmer Courage to Lead Award from the Accreditation Council for Graduate Medical Education.